Ajatt-Tools/mpvacious/README.md

 user scripts are installed by switching to the "Plugins" tab in the preferences dialog and dropping the files there.

+### From the AUR

+mpvacious can be installed with the [mpv-mpvacious](https://aur.archlinux.org/packages/mpv-mpvacious/) package.

 ### Using curl

 ```